dlschns/DataMining/README.md

 # DataMining
-Data mining class project where we try to do clustering of a covid database and try to find pattern from the data.
+Data mining class project where we try to do clustering of a covid database and try to analyse pattern from the data.